acumos/system-integration/docs/user-guide.rst

 Prerequisites
 -------------

-Setup of Kubernetes cluster in Azure and  kubectl, the Kubernetes command-line client.
+Setup of Kubernetes cluster in Azure and  kubectl, the Kubernetes command-line client ,Tiller to install using helm charts.

 Step-by-Step Guide
 ------------------